tiberiusbrown/tiberiusbrown.github.io/_posts/2024-08-09-ardens_peripheral_scheduling.md

 A natural approach would be to use a min-priority queue containing cycle-peripheral pairs, so that the top of the queue always has the peripheral with the least cycle.
 However, there are some downsides to this approach.

-- When a peripheral's state changes due to an SFR access, it may need to adjust its scheduled cycle, and there's no easy way to do that with a priority queue other than inserting a new entry for that peripheral, leaving the previously scheduled entries to remain in the queue.
+- When a peripheral's state changes due to an SFR access, it may need to adjust its scheduled cycle, and there's no easy way to do that.
+You could perform a linear search to locate the peripheral entry within the queue, or just insert a new entry for that peripheral, leaving the previously scheduled entry in the queue.
 - Insertion and removal of peripheral entries are both $\log n$, and in practice the continual heap manipulation remains somewhat of a performance bottleneck.

 Instead, Ardens uses a combination of a bitset and a linear array of scheduled cycles (one entry per peripheral), as well as tracking which peripheral has the next scheduled cycle.